13 Science-Backed Health Benefits Of Peanuts For The Body And Mind

 Other benefits of peanuts for the skin come from their power to heal wounds.
 This includes everything from minor cuts to acne.
 And lowered inflammation encourages the skin to recover faster.7 Peanuts are also a great source of vitamin E, which boosts the anti-inflammatory and antioxidant benefits for the skin.
 Peanuts in any form will provide you all of these benefits.

 6. Prevents Cancer

 Peanuts are a good complementary food in the treatment of various types of cancer.

-- Peanuts contain compounds called phytosterols that exhibit anticancer properties, especially against breat, colon, and prostrate cancer.8
+- Peanuts contain compounds called phytosterols that exhibit anticancer properties, especially against breast, colon, and prostrate cancer.8

-- Eating peanuts or its processed products might even reduce the growth of cancerous cells in women with colorectal cancer.9
+- Eating peanuts or peanut products might even reduce the growth of cancerous cells in women with colorectal cancer.9

 - They might also ward off skin cancer.
 Both unsaturated fats and vitamin E stop the damage and inflammation due to UV ray exposure.
 Your skin’s immune system also flourishes, resulting in stronger protection.10 11

 7. Treats Arthritis